deuterium33/Sigima/doc/installation.rst

 Sigima's package ``sigima`` is available on the Python Package Index (PyPI) on the following URL: https://pypi.python.org/pypi/sigima.

-Installing Sigima from PyPI with Qt is as simple as running this command (you may need to use ``pip3`` instead of ``pip`` on some systems):
+Installing Sigima from PyPI is as simple as running this command (you may need to use ``pip3`` instead of ``pip`` on some systems):

 .. code-block:: console